 Eurostar passengers stranded ahead of New Year following tunnel floods

-The operator said it was “extremely sorry” after the disruption left thousands of people stranded at St Pancras International station in London not knowing what to do next.
+The operator said it was “extremely sorry” after the disruption left thousands of people stranded at St Pancras International station not knowing what to do next.

+The flooding is believed to have been caused by a burst pipe feeding the tunnel’s fire safety system, a water company said.

 A thronging London St Pancras on Saturday morning saw emotional travellers sitting on suitcases, as people could be heard frantically trying to find alternative routes to their destinations.